 8 | 4,000 | 3.34 | 133.60 |

-We’ll show how the values for five-year property in the half-year convention table are calculated.
+I’ll show how the values for five-year property in the HY convention table are calculated.

-MACRS depreciation is generally calculated using the double declining balance method, with a switch to straight-line.
+MACRS depreciation is generally calculated using the double declining balance method, with a switch to straight-line depreciation.

 - The “double” refers to using double the straight-line rate.

-- The “declining balance” refers to multiplying this rate by the remaining asset basis at the beginning of each year.
+- The “declining balance” refers to multiplying the rate by the remaining asset basis at the beginning of each year.

 - The “switch to straight-line” means we use the greater of the double declining balance rate or the straight-line depreciation calculated over the assets remaining life.

 Year 1 depreciation is calculated as the straight-line depreciation rate times 200%.
-However, since we use the half-year convention in the first year, you must divide the full year depreciation by two.
+However, since we use the HY convention in the first year, we must divide the full-year depreciation by two.

 The first year depreciation for a five-year asset with a cost of $100 is: